<<BACK

 CHRIS FAUSETT, Vice President, Lafayette Instruments Company

 A trained Polygraph Examiner and coming from the polygraph manufacturer, Mr Chris Fausett has intimate knowledge of both the theoretical and practical aspects of the analogue and state-of-the-art computer polygraphs.
 A highly reputable speaker at polygraph seminars for many years, Mr Chris Fausett teaches instrumentation for both the analogue and computer polygraphs.
+His lectures are always crowd pullers, punctuated with anecdotes and humour.

-BASIC COURSE - ENTRANCE REQUIREMENTS
+BASIC POLYGRAPH COURSE - ENTRANCE REQUIREMENTS

-The eleven-week American Institute basic training program is specially designed for representatives of the Law Enforcement, Investigative, Intelligence, and Corrections Communities who are responsible for Screening, Specific Issue; and Parole/Probation Surveillance Examinations.
+The twelve-week American Institute basic training program is specially designed for representatives of the Law Enforcement, Investigative, Intelligence, and Corrections Communities who are responsible for Screening, Specific Issue; and Parole/Probation Surveillance Examinations.
 Persons who do not represent those interests are not within the intended target of our program and will not qualify for admission, except where exceptional circumstances convince the Director that some special waiver is merited.

 We strongly suggest that candidates have at least a four-year degree in one of the Social Sciences, and also investigative experience, as well as skills and experience in interpersonal interviews/interrogations.
 However, we will consider candidates who have combinations of formal education and other life experience credits, together with investigative and interview experience, if they convince the Director that discretionary waiver should be granted.